Applying for marketing authorisation: orphan medicines

 Where the Committee for Medicinal Products for Human Use (CHMP) concludes that the marketing authorisation application is not similar to an authorised orphan medicinal product or, if similar, that one of the derogations provided for in Article 8(3) of the Orphan Regulation (EC) No 141/1200 claimed by the applicant applies, this will not prevent the granting of the marketing authorisation/extension to the marketing authorisation, provided that the applicant demonstrates the quality, safety and efficacy of the medicinal product.

 Should the CHMP conclude that the product which is the subject of the marketing authorisation application is similar to an authorised orphan medicinal product and none of the derogations apply, the CHMP will adopt an opinion recommending the refusal of the granting of the marketing authorisation/extension to the marketing authorisation, irrespective of the demonstration of the quality, safety or efficacy of the medicinal product.

 Review of orphan designation at time of marketing authorisation

-If the sponsor of a medicine with an orphan designation submits a marketing authorisation application or an extension to an existing marketing authorisation, it should also submit a report on maintenance of the orphan designation in parallel.
+If the sponsor of a medicine with an orphan designation submits a marketing authorisation application or an extension to an existing marketing authorisation, it should also submit a report on maintenance of the orphan designation with the application for marketing authorisation in a case of approved accelerated review (150 days) or around day 121 of the normal MA procedure (210 days).
+The maintenance report should be submitted via the IRIS system, only after the sponsor receives the confirmation that the validation of the application for marketing authorisation has been completed.
 The sponsor's report includes data on: